Ch1L1/Table-Manager/README.md

 - `beginswith C STR` - selects rows, where column `C` starts with string `STR`
 - `contains C STR` - selects rows, where column `C` contains string `STR`

-### Premium optional commands
-- `split C STR` -  splits cell `C` by string `STR` into more cells.
-Columns `C+1, C+2, ...` should be moved to the right.
-    - How would you handle various count of cells in different rows? - I am just unifying count of cells in whole table to make table valid.

-### Rating of my project
-10/10 + 2.9 premium points